diskukumber/website/content/about.md

 this name came from.

 ![gif](/images/about/anicandle.gif)![gif](/images/about/book.gif)
-It all started in the year 3000 when...
+It all started 3000 years ago when...
 hehe just kidding :)
 diskukumber comes from two words disguise and cucumber so the full name is disguise cucumber
 but for simplicity i short it to diskukumber and now is double meaning diskukumber as of this cucumber and the original disguise cucumber.